Jade-ux/Learn_English_In_South_Africa/README.md

 2. For fields where the input data needs to be verified, such as the email address, I entered data that did not meet the requirements, such as an email address without the '@' symbol.
 Then I tried to submit the form and the error message showed, alerting me to fix the data in that field.
 3. I entered all fields with valid data and clicked the 'Send' button.
 I was taken to the 'Thank you' page which is as intended.

+### Links

-**Links:** The site was tested for broken links using the [Dead Link Checker](https://www.deadlinkchecker.com/website-dead-link-checker.asp) and no broken links were found.
+The site was tested for broken links using the [Dead Link Checker](https://www.deadlinkchecker.com/website-dead-link-checker.asp) and no broken links were found.

 I also manually tested that each link is going to the correct page by clicking each link.

+### Validating CSS

-**Validating CSS:** I tested my CSS code using the [Jigsaw validator](https://jigsaw.w3.org/css-validator/validator) and the result was that no errors were found.
+I tested my CSS code using the [Jigsaw validator](https://jigsaw.w3.org/css-validator/validator) and the result was that no errors were found.

+### Validating markup

-**Validating markup:** My HTML was tested using the [W3C Markup Validation Service](https://validator.w3.org/).
+My HTML was tested using the [W3C Markup Validation Service](https://validator.w3.org/).
 There were a few errors highlighted and I have fixed each one except for the following:
 - Heading warning on banner images - recommended to add header to the banner section, however, I do not want text over the banner and my next heading is one section down so I have left this as it is for now.

 There were a few interesting bugs on the forms:
 - An error on the label for the checkboxes group - therefore I have added a legend instead of a label for the fieldset of checkboxes.
 When I ran the code through the validator again this error did not come up.
 - There is a warning on the date field as this is not supported in all browsers.
 However, I have chosen to leave it in and have conducted my own testing in Firefox, Chrome and Safari.
 In all of these the date option works as expected.
 In future, when I have completed the JavaScript module, I will add a pollyfill to fix this issue, [I have found a resource here that may fix the issue](https://github.com/jonstipe/date-polyfill/blob/master/date-polyfill.js).

-**Responsive behaviour**
+### Responsive behaviour

 - The site uses Bootstrap's breakpoints to break down content for small, medium and large screens, to provide a good user experience on any device.
 I have also added media queries to some content to ensure these sections would be optimally displayed on any screen size.
 - I have tested the site across various devices and browsers and using Chrome Developer tools and Mozilla developer tools, to ensure the content breaks at the points I intended for each screen size.